Save This Recipe

 1. Dry Grounds Barrier (Ants especially hate this)

-If ants are turning your pantry into their personal Costco, try this:
+If ants are using your pantry as their neighborhood grocery store, try this little trick:

 -